gerri-A/Downscaling-precipitation/README.md

 File: /3.Normalize_data.ipynb
 'scaler_new.pkl' is the fitted scaler, stored in data folder.
-After the scaler is defined, this scaler is used to rescale all the data.
+After the scaler is defined, this scaler is used to rescale all data.
 The image tiles are cut into patches and saved in big TFRecord files (quicker to reload all the data for training Neural network).

-In \4a.Deep_convolutional_auto-encoder.ipynb  is the auto-encoder programmed with tensorflow.
-First data is loaded (big files created with former step).
+In \4a.Deep_convolutional_auto-encoder.ipynb  is the auto-encoder programmed using tensorflow software.
+First, data is loaded (big files created with former step).
 Model is set-up, compiled.
 Custom loss function is defined.
 At model.compile, you can choose between loss=MSE or loss=loss_function == custom loss.
 Then model.summary and model.plot show a schematic representation of the neural network.